 3 Open Positions

-Article I of our Engineering Constitution is titled: “Never Compromise Quality.”
-We have a strong bias towards clarity over complexity, simplicity over cleverness when writing code and collaborative, constructive code reviews; from continuous integration to blue/green deploys; and a preference for care over speed when it comes to production.
-Our platform powers our partners’ day to day operations, and as a result, we strive to build our engineering culture on a bedrock of quality.
+Angaza engineers have a strong bias towards clarity over complexity and simplicity over cleverness.
+We deliver deep, constructive code reviews; employ continuous integration and blue/green deploys; and prefer care over speed when it comes to production.
+Our platform is essential to our customers.
+As a result, we strive to build our engineering culture on a bedrock of quality.

-Engineers have wide latitude to make sweeping changes across the entire codebase to eliminate lava antipatterns, and we always attempt to fix entire classes of bugs at a time.
-When mistakes do occur, we practice a no-blame culture and follow the five whys during postmortem.
+Engineers have wide latitude to work across the entire codebase.
+We attempt to fix entire classes of bugs at a time.
+When mistakes do occur, we practice a no-blame postmortem culture.

 1 Open Positions